New routes and frequency possibilities and why these routes would work

 Under-served freight opportunities and other economic impact factors

 The cargo infrastructure at Zurich Airport is concentrated at a single site close to the aircraft parking stands.
 Acceptance, delivery and transfer times are kept to a minimum at this “short-distance” airport.
 Our extensive range of handling facilities and services enables us to provide the appropriate handling for all types of cargo.
 A fully automated cargo terminal is equipped with a ULD stacking system and a warehouse for consignments.
 Up to 700,000 t can be handled professionally and efficiently by well-qualified staff on two levels spread over 33,000 m2.
 A fully automated mail center serves as a primary gateway for printed matter, letters and parcels into Switzerland.
 Zurich Airport has many years of experience in the coordination of cargo charter flights.
 All equipment needed for cargo operation can be provided at short notice if required.
-Zurich Airport forwards more than 400,000 t of cargo annually, equaling more than 2,000 t daily.
+Zurich Airport forwards around 393,062 t (+35% 2020, -13% 2019) of cargo annually, equalling more than 1,000 t daily.
 With its central location and Switzerland’s dense road network, Zurich Airport makes an ideal cargo portal for road feeder service to and from anywhere in Europe, particularly for special commodities such as pharmaceutical products, chemicals and luxury goods.

 - 100,000sqm of cargo operation space